THOMASELOVE/500-2021/classes/class05/README.md

 ## Announcements

 1. Remember that your [Project 1 Proposal](https://github.com/THOMASELOVE/500-2021/blob/master/project/01_proposal.md) is due on **Tuesday** 2021-03-09 at 9 PM.
+2. Also on Tuesday at 9 PM, you'll need to have completed a short Google Form to express your second reader preferences for OSIA.
+We'll talk about this below, and [the details are here](https://github.com/THOMASELOVE/500-2021/tree/master/osia/claims).
-2. On 2021-02-25, Wyatt and I updated [the toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy2021) and [the lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) to deal with the changes caused by an update to the cobalt package, mostly.
+3. On 2021-02-25, Wyatt and I updated [the toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy2021) and [the lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) to deal with the changes caused by an update to the cobalt package, mostly.
 I assume you got my email - if not, please let us know.
-3. On 2021-02-26, I posted to the Shared Google Drive my comments on Paul Rosenbaum's *Observation and Experiment* including comments on all chapters other than the ones where you'll be writing [essays](https://github.com/THOMASELOVE/500-2021/blob/master/essays/README.md), starting with the Chapter 7 essay due on 2021-03-18.
+4. On 2021-02-26, I posted to the Shared Google Drive my comments on Paul Rosenbaum's *Observation and Experiment* including comments on all chapters other than the ones where you'll be writing [essays](https://github.com/THOMASELOVE/500-2021/blob/master/essays/README.md), starting with the Chapter 7 essay due on 2021-03-18.
-4. On 2021-02-28, Dr. Love updated the [dm2200 example](https://github.com/THOMASELOVE/500-data/tree/master/dm2200) which is included in today's pre-recorded lecture.
+5. On 2021-02-28, Dr. Love updated the [dm2200 example](https://github.com/THOMASELOVE/500-data/tree/master/dm2200) which is included in today's pre-recorded lecture.
-5. Carl Bergstrom at the University of Washington recently developed a 50 minute lecture (now on YouTube) entitled [Avoiding the Pitfalls of Selection Bias](https://www.youtube.com/watch?v=eSVg_DqPkNM) which may of some interest to you.
+6. Carl Bergstrom at the University of Washington recently developed a 50 minute lecture (now on YouTube) entitled [Avoiding the Pitfalls of Selection Bias](https://www.youtube.com/watch?v=eSVg_DqPkNM) which may of some interest to you.
-6. On 2021-03-24, Alison Hill will be speaking on [Making R Markdown work better for you](https://www.meetup.com/Cleveland-UseR-Group/events/274520287) for the Cleveland R Users Group.
+7. On 2021-03-24, Alison Hill will be speaking on [Making R Markdown work better for you](https://www.meetup.com/Cleveland-UseR-Group/events/274520287) for the Cleveland R Users Group.
-7. [The Climate Crisis: Addressing Impacts on Clinical Practice in the Great Lakes Region](https://www.eventbrite.com/e/the-climate-crisis-addressing-impacts-on-clinical-practice-great-lakes-tickets-138287576865) is a half-day symposium on 2021-03-10 (8 AM to noon) targeting health care professionals, clinicians of all types, students and trainees.
+8. [The Climate Crisis: Addressing Impacts on Clinical Practice in the Great Lakes Region](https://www.eventbrite.com/e/the-climate-crisis-addressing-impacts-on-clinical-practice-great-lakes-tickets-138287576865) is a half-day symposium on 2021-03-10 (8 AM to noon) targeting health care professionals, clinicians of all types, students and trainees.
 From the registration page, "this unique conference will educate and inspire health professionals and students about the health impacts of climate change.
 The symposium will not only educate participants but inspire motivation and provide the tools to develop solutions to counteract the health effects of climate change."
-8. [RStudio has several internships available this summer](https://rstudio.com/about/job-posting/?gh_jid=4387673003).
+9. [RStudio has several internships available this summer](https://rstudio.com/about/job-posting/?gh_jid=4387673003).
 Not everyone is a good fit, but maybe you are?
-9. I've placed a paper on our Shared Google Drive that I hope we'll discuss later in the semester.
+10. I've placed a paper on our Shared Google Drive that I hope we'll discuss later in the semester.
 Here's the citation:

 - Webster-Clark Michael et al. 2020 Using propensity scores to estimate effects of treatment initiation decisions: State of the science. *Statistics in Medicine*.
 2020; 1–18.
 DOI: [10.1002/sim.8866](https://onlinelibrary.wiley.com/doi/full/10.1002/sim.8866)